Symptoms of Sleep Apnea

 - Suspicion of central sleep apnea

 In these cases, a sleep lab will provide you with a more detailed and accurate test.
 Regardless of where you conduct your sleep test, it requires a doctor to review the results.
 Only a physician can diagnose you with sleep apnea.
 Once you receive your diagnosis, your doctor can work with Dr. Pribyl to find the right treatment for you.

 If you think you might have sleep apnea, don’t let a diagnosis slip between your fingers.
 Dr. Pribyl can help find the resources to get a sleep apnea diagnosis from the comfort of your home and a sleep apnea treatment that works for your body.
-Please call (816) 795-1000 today to schedule an appointment with our sleep dentist in Lee's Summit, MO.
+Please call (816) 795-1000 today to schedule an appointment with our About the Doctors.